-Chestnut (Castanea sativa) and her properties are delicate and protective to dogs and cats like a loving mother.
+Chestnut (Castanea sativa) and its properties are delicate and protective to dogs and cats like a loving mother.
 As a protecting cape, Chestnut avails herself of her coating, and of the stem, bark, leaves and buds too.

 Chestnut's superpowers derive from tannins, a substance that binds to proteins and form a protective film on the intestinal mucosa, defending it from the food that could damage it when inflamed by gastrointestinal disorders.

 Chestnut extracts control and thus protect the intestine with an anti-inflammatory action on the mucosa and an astringent effect.

 Moreover, Chestnut has always been an important source of starch and was used in diets to replace bread, thus appealing to dogs and cats who have always lived alongside men.

 From Caucasus to Spain, the Chestnut was served in soups and desserts becoming as common as bread and butter to men and, consequently, thanks to its low price, to dogs and cats too.

 In some Italian regions she is also used to create the “Castagnaccio”, a popular cake.

 The feeling of protection and love that she conveys has persisted over the years making her mark in the people's memory and changing their use of Chestnut.